Skip to main content

 > purgetss images --dry-run

-Shows every file that would be written, no side effects.
+Shows every file that would be written without writing anything.

 Can I use this for app icons?

-No. App icons need a different pipeline (adaptive icons, mask safe-zones, marketplace flattening, iOS 18+ Dark/Tinted).
+No. App icons need a different pipeline: adaptive icons, mask safe zones, marketplace flattening, and iOS 18+ Dark/Tinted variants.
 Use purgetss brand for the launcher icon.

 purgetss images is for the UI assets inside your screens: buttons, backgrounds, illustrations, inline icons.